grant-trowbridge/grant-trowbridge.github.io/_posts/2025-07-30-PG-Craft-Walkthrough.md

 ![Post Exploit Enum 1](/assets/img/PG-Craft-Walkthrough_Post-Exploit-Enum-Unquoted-1.png)

-If my current user has write access to the `C:\` directory, I could place a malicious executable there, restart the service, and send myself an NT Authority\SYSTEM shell.
+If my current user has write access to the `C:\` directory, I could place a malicious executable there, restart the service, and send myself an NT Authority\SYSTEM shell (assuming it is running with SYSTEM privileges).
 Unfortunately, my user cannot create files in that directory.

 ![Post Exploit Enum 2](/assets/img/PG-Craft-Walkthrough_Post-Exploit-Enum-Unquoted-2.png)